In this time of crisis, here are two ways Access Philanthropy can help you right now:

 - Email Gail at email@example.com to set up an appointment.

-Watch for an upcoming short webinar on managing during these uncertain times as well.
+Watch our short webinar on fundraising during these uncertain times.

 Dear Clients, Co-Workers and Friends,